shgnplaatjies/StriveLA/README.md

 - Date fields allow users to select from different date formats and use different date formats.

 ## Documentation Considerations
-- **Source Control:** Utilized symbolic linking for clean and maintainable source control.
+- **Source and Plugin Version Control:** Utilized Bedrock with Sage 10 and Composer for clean and maintainable source and plugin control and strict, modern configuration access control.
 - **WordPress Theme Customizations:** Used a Child Theme to ensure customizations remain intact after theme updates.
 - **Plugin Repository Independence:** Employed symbolic link structure to separate concerns of plugins, themes, and their host WordPress installations.
 This enables compatibility testing and cleaner repository creation.
 - **WordPress Theme Customizations:** Used a Child Theme to ensure customizations remain intact after theme updates.